AbdelrahmanEA8/AbdelrahmanEA8/README.md

 ### 👋 About Me

-- 🎓 Electronics & Communication Engineering student
+- 🎓 Computer Engineering student
 - 🧪 Digital IC Verification Engineer
 - 💡 Constantly learning and exploring new technologies
 - 💬 Experienced in **Verilog**, **SystemVerilog**, and **C++**